 Step 1: Part your hair

-- You should start with freshly washed hair.
+- Start with freshly washed hair.

-Step 2: Detangle and Moisturize
+Step 2: Detangle and moisturize

-- Apply a small amount of styling gel to the section to ensure your Bantu knots come out smooth and sleek.
+- Apply a small amount of styling gel to the section to ensure that your Bantu knots come out smooth and sleek.

 Step 3: Twist your hair